OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 To change the ARIA role of the Alert pattern, use the **SetAccessibilityRole** action.
-To find the **SetAccessibilityRole** action, go to the **Logic** tab > **OutSystemsUI** > **Accessibility** For more information, see the [Alert pattern](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Alert_pattern) section in this document.
+To find the **SetAccessibilityRole** action, go to the **Logic** tab > **OutSystemsUI** > **Accessibility** For more information, refer to [Alert pattern](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Alert_pattern) section in this document.

 <div class="info" markdown="1">